John W. Salevurakis: Publications

-Salevurakis, John William and Tarek Selim.
-“Cultural Development and Social Resistance to Change", in Development, Forthcoming.

 Salevurakis, John William, Tamer ElGindi, and Mona Said.
 “Islamic Alternatives to Purely Capitalist Modes of Finance: A Study of Malaysian Banks from 1999 to 2006”, in Review of Radical Political Economics, Vol. 41, No. 4, (2009).

 Salevurakis, John William and Sahar Mohamed Abdel-Haleim.
-“Bread Subsidies in Egypt: Choosing Social Stability or Fiscal Responsibility”, in Review of Radical Political Economics, Vol. 40, No. 1, 35-49, (2008).
+“Bread Subsidies in Egypt: Choosing Social Stability or Fiscal Responsibility”, in Review of Radical Political Economics, Vol. 40, No. 1, 35–49, (2008).